mariom3/mariom3.github.io/_posts/2025-11-05-rust-binary-analysis1.markdown

 <img src="/assets/images/rust-analysis/simpsons.gif" alt="Simpsons GIF" style="display: block;margin: auto;width: 70%;">

 As with many complex problems, it's best to start with the basics.
-So, I decided to write a basic Rust program; and in true CTF-fashon, I took the opportunity to hide a flag in there as a simple challenge for other Malware REs.
+So, I decided to write a basic Rust program; and in true CTF-fashion, I took the opportunity to hide a flag in there as a simple challenge for other Malware REs.
 This post is part 1 of 2 to document my findings about the intricacies of analyzing Rust binaries and provide a practical way for learners to approach the topic:
 - Part I: In this post we'll focus on developing a basic Rust program to get more familiar with the language itself, but complex enough to serve as an exercise that is also interesting to reverse engineer.
 - Part II: This will focus on the intricacies of analyzing Rust binaries as well as comparing how IDA vs Ghidra handle Rust binaries.

 For those diving deeper, this BlackHat talk is also a great watch:
 - [Project 0xA11C: Deoxidizing the Rust Malware Ecosystem](https://www.youtube.com/watch?v=cMIhIARmNfU)

-## A Small Challange
+## A Small Challenge
 The program developed in the following sections is intended to be an easier exercise for seasoned REs to statically analyze (introducing dynamic analysis would make it far too easy).
 The program is also intended to bring to focus the differences Rust itself brings to commonly encountered malicious code patterns.
 - I'd encourage you to review the source code, as well as, try to write a similar program yourself.
 It's always interesting to see what a compiler will generate from your code.
 - If you'd like to give it a try, there are 2 binaries (password is `infected`):